sampetchey/intonationladder/README.md

 ![](assets/images/ladder-img.png) ![](assets/images/score-board.png) ![](assets/images/control-buttons.png) ![](assets/images/player-buttons.png)

   Game information and instructions are hidden on load.
 The opening screen is intuitive enough for a player to work out immediately what they are to do.
 Where clarity or more information is required, the info icon opens a modal with information and instructions.
+The window has a vertical scroll in order to present all the information.

 ![](assets/images/info-modal.png)